Really wish someone had told me about the disadvantages of hiking before I started…

 I once put good use to my stress, anxiety and anger but now I seem to be running dry of it.
 Ever since I started regularly hiking I have this calm, level-headedness I just can’t seem to shake.
 Must be all that time spent absorbed in nature.

 Sometimes I just miss a good spot of road rage…

 6. I can’t stop going on about hiking

-Without me even realising I’ve turned into one of those hiking enthusiasts and my non-hiking buddies are getting sick of the trail talk.
+Without me even realising, I’ve become one of those types of hikers that DOESN’T STOP GOING ON ABOUT IT.
+My non-hiking buddies are getting sick of the trail talk.
 Even when the conversation starts about something else I end up relating it to hiking somehow…

 - Friends “the weather looks good for the weekend”, me “It looks great, I’m actually off to climb…”